bitfinexcom/bfx-report-electron/src/error-manager/github-issue-template.md

 ---

-*The issue opened from the electron app*
+*The issue was opened from the electron app*